ardugnome/Antenna-Analyzer-Si5351/README.md

 # Antenna-Analyzer-Si5351
-An arduino (nano) based antenna analyzer based on K6BEZ design with modifications by DG7EAO.
+An Arduino (nano) based antenna analyzer based on K6BEZ design with modifications by DG7EAO.

 This analyzer is a working model of the DG7EAO antenna analyzer based on the K6BEZ design, with additional hardware modification in the form of the original MCP6002 op-amp,